corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 ## Testing with Ledger DSL vs Corda CLI

 The feedback time when using the DSL is much quicker than using the `corda-cli` to test your contract code.
 It removes the need to write any test flows and RPC client code to trigger these flows by fully removing the Corda node from the equation.
 You create your transaction within a `TransactionDSL` block, verify it, and then check the outcome.
-The tests themselves should execute extremely quickly as there is no requirement for a Corda node, and the low number of components contained within the DSL.
+The tests themselves should execute extremely quickly as there is no requirement for a Corda node, and a low number of components contained within the DSL.

 ## Get the Ledger DSL from Mavern Central